jeremeamia/mu/README.md

 Don't use this in production, or really anywhere.
 It's just for fun. :smile:

-If you want to use a production-quality _microframework_, try [Slim](http://www.slimframework.com/).
+If you want to use a production-quality _micro-framework_, try [Slim](http://www.slimframework.com/).

 ## Examples